Department of Numbers

 Ocean City, New Jersey Unemployment

-The BLS reported that the unemployment rate for Ocean City fell 0.1 percentage points in April 2023 to 6.0%.
-For the same month, the metro unemployment rate was 2.5 percentage points higher than the New Jersey rate.
-The unemployment rate in Ocean City peaked in May 2020 at 24.5% and is now 18.5 percentage points lower.
+The BLS reported that the unemployment rate for Ocean City fell 0.0 percentage points in November 2023 to 7.4%.
+For the same month, the metro unemployment rate was 2.7 percentage points higher than the New Jersey rate.
+The unemployment rate in Ocean City peaked in May 2020 at 24.5% and is now 17.1 percentage points lower.
+From a post peak low of 6.1% in September 2022, the unemployment rate has now grown by 1.3 percentage points.
 You can also compare Ocean City unemployment with unemployment in other cities.

 Unemployment Rate: Ocean City, New Jersey, National